JetBrains/lincheck/docs/testing-modes.md

+TODO: rename this file to "testing-strategies"

+TODO: in the previous chapter you missed the title, here you have one.
+Let's make this part consistent.

 ## Lincheck testing modes

 In this section we will take a closer look at the testing modes provided by Lincheck.